ritvik03/DeepSteadyFlows/Readme.md

 This work is based on an earlier of [DeepCFD](https://arxiv.org/abs/2004.08826).
 Few of the unused code and insipiration is from the [github repository](https://github.com/mdribeiro/DeepCFD) of the same paper although the architecture and loss functions are completely changed for better convergence.
 The data used to train the model is also provided in the repository.
 [Link to data here](https://zenodo.org/record/3666056/files/DeepCFD.zip?download=1)

 ## About me
-This repository is made by Ritvik Pandey for the academic use as Maters Thesis Project (MTP) for Department of Mechanical Engineering, Indian Institute of Technology Kharagpur (IIT-KGP) under the guidance of Professor Rajaram Lakkaraju
+This repository is made by Ritvik Pandey for the academic use as Maters Thesis Project (MTP) for Department of Mechanical Engineering, Indian Institute of Technology Kharagpur (IIT-KGP)

 Contact: ritvik.pandey03@gmail.com